Peter O’Halloran Certificate of Excellence

-Irrespective of the awards below, any student who achieves a perfect score is awarded this certificate which was named in honour of Peter O’Halloran OAM FACE (1931-1994), foundation Executive Director of the Australian Mathematics Trust.
+Irrespective of the awards below, any student who achieves a perfect score is awarded this certificate, which was named in honour of the foundation Executive Director of the Australian Maths Trust.

-Prior to 2007, this certicficate was named in honour of Professor BH Neumann AC, foundation Professor of Mathematics in the research School of Mathematical and Physical Sciences at the Australian National University.
+Prior to 2007, this certificate was named in honour of the foundation Professor of Mathematics in the research School of Mathematical and Physical Sciences at the Australian National University.

 Best in School

 Criteria: The highest AMC score in a school

 First offered in 2015, this award recognises the student with the highest AMC score in a school (after statistical calibration), based on the minimum achievement of a Distinction award, and minimum AMC entries of 50 (secondary) or 30 (primary).